sanket1105/LangGraph/README.md

 - **Memory Agent**: Demonstrates agent memory and state management
 - **Basic Bot**: Simple bot implementation for basic interactions
 - **Drafter**: An interactive document drafting and editing agent that helps users create and modify documents
+- **RAG Agent**: A Retrieval-Augmented Generation agent that answers questions about stock market performance using document retrieval

 ### Graph Examples